 In monitoring and control applications, concentration is critical.
 Ambient noise in these environments can inhibit communication and workflow efforts.
 Operator ergonomics in the form of physical, organizational, and cognitive need to be applied to support the facility's required functions and reduce operator distraction.
 Workplace noise is noted to be one of the most significant distractions that impede operator productivity.
-How sound behaves in the control room environment can negatively affect communication, productivity and situational awareness of operators.
+How sound behaves in the control room environment can negatively affect the communication, productivity, and situational awareness of operators.

 When dealing with control room acoustics, there is a multitude of factors that come into play.
 A common complaint from operators is noise level.
 Working in a noisy environment contributes to reduced productivity and overall well-being.
 It is important to control acoustics and recognize each factor to determine what design options best suits the control room.

 What Types of Noise Do We See in the Control Room Environment?

 It is important to study what types of noises are currently present in the control room early in the design process.
 Equipment hum, audio components, and other technology-reliant communications are all noise factors.
 This also includes vibration from adjacent equipment and verbal communication within the control room.
 Here are 2 types of noise that impact operator workflows and control room acoustics:

 Airborne Noise in Control Room Acoustics